-Appointments to the Constitutional Council, France's supreme court, have been highly politicized and controversial.
+Appointments to the Constitutional Council, France's Supreme Court, have been highly politicized and controversial.
 The council's nine members serve nine-year terms.
-Three are nominated by the French president, who also chooses the council's president, three by the presidents of the Senate, and three by the National Assembly.
+Three are nominated by the French president, who also chooses the council's president, and three each by the presidents of the Senate and of the National Assembly.
 Former presidents (at the time of writing, Valéry Giscard d'Estaing, Jacques Chirac, Nicolas Sarkozy and François Hollande) are de jure members of the council but do not usually attend meetings.
-Up until the Sarkozy administration, there were no checks over council appointments made by these three highest political authorities.
+Up to the Sarkozy administration, there were no checks over council appointments made by these three highest political authorities.
 Now respective committees of the two parliamentary chambers organize hearings to check the qualifications and capacity of proposed council appointments.
 From this point of view, the French procedure is now closer to the process in which Supreme Court justices are appointed in the United States, rather than to typical European practices.
 Contrary to U.S. practice, however, the French parliament has not yet exerted thorough control over these appointments, instead choosing a benevolent approach, in particular, when appointees are former politicians.
-Presently, the court, includes two former prime ministers one of whom even acts as the court's president.
+In 2017, a Senate president nominee for the council (a senator and former minister of the justice department) was forced to resign, although he had passed all the necessary parliamentary checks.
+The nominee resigned after a newspaper had leaked the fact that he had recruited (and paid with public money) his children as personal assistants.
+While not forbidden by law, the information that came out of the Fillon scandal was a sufficient deterrent.
+The case underlined the leniency of parliamentary control vis-à-vis former politicians.

-Other supreme courts (penal, civil and administrative courts) are comprised of professional judges and the government has a limited role over their composition as the government can appoint only a presiding judge (président), selecting this individual from the senior members of the judiciary.
+Other supreme courts (penal, civil and administrative courts) are comprised of professional judges and the government has a more limited influence on their composition as the government can appoint only a presiding judge (président), selecting this individual from the senior members of the judiciary.

 Up to the 1990s, corruption plagued French administration.
 Much of the problem was linked to secret party financing, as political parties often sought out alternative methods of funding when member fees and/or public subsidies lacked.
 Judicial investigations revealed extraordinary scandals, which resulted in the conviction and imprisonment of industrial and political leaders.
-The cases themselves were a key factor for the growing awareness of the prevalence of corruption in France.
-This led to substantive action to establish stricter rules, both over party financing and transparency in public purchases and concessions.
-The opportunities to cheat, bypass or evade these rules however are still too many, and too many loopholes still exist.
-A scandal in March 2013 involving a minister of finance who is accused of alleged tax fraud and money laundering has put the issues of corruption, fiscal evasion and conflict of interest again on the public agenda.
-In reaction, government ministers have been obliged to make public their personal finances; parliamentarians are also obliged to do so, but their declarations are not made public and media are forbidden from publishing them.
-Only individual citizens can consult these disclosures and only in the constituency where the member of parliament was elected.
+These cases were a key factor for the growing awareness of the prevalence of corruption in France, leading to substantive action to establish stricter rules, both over party financing and transparency in public purchases and concessions.